 Rutland is a beautiful and often overlooked county due to it’s size.
 It is the smallest county in England but with such a lot to offer it’s visitors.
-Known as Multum in Parvo (much in Little) it certainly lives up to it’s name.
-From walks, cycling, running, horse riding, to open water swimming, fishing and sailing, there is something for everyone.
+Known as Multum in Parvo (Much in Little) it certainly lives up to its name.
+From walks, cycling, running, horse riding, to open water swimming, fishing and sailing, there are local attractions for everyone.

 Oakham market days are Wednesday and Saturday with a farmers market on Goal Street 3rd Saturday of each month.

 Stamford is an equally interesting old market town.
 With its many cobbled streets and alleyways it is a very attractive town to explore.
 With architecture ranging from medieval times to a more dominant Georgian presence.
 It is well worth a visit with Market day on Friday and farmers market alternate Fridays. www.stamford.co.uk

 Belton House – www.nationaltrust.org.uk/belton-house